kdebisschop/rundeck-rancher-node-plugin/README.md

  - Users will need to add those keys to storage in addition to entering them as password on the configuration page.

+Note:

+Note that Rancher uses container ID to to construct the URL used to make API requests.
+When services are upgraded, new containers are created so the API urls used in the node operations cannot work anymore.
+The container does not exist, so the URL will fail.
+As long nodes are defined by containers, there is probably no way to avoid this.

+The result is that file copies and node executions will not work when performed in the same execution context after an upgrade because the node set is defined in that job context.
+The Rundeck solution to this issue is to do the upgrade then:

+ 1. Run a "Refresh Nodes" workflow step
+ 2. Run the node execute or file copy step as a job reference

+Note that refreshing nodes, Rundeck changes the nodes in the global context, but not the running job.
+So it is essential that the execution is in a job reference and not in the same job context.

 ### Rancher Node Executor